 Solve an ordinary differential equation and do a list plot of the solution.

-The ode function is called from sum to make a list of points y(x(i)) and then plot the list.
+Call the ode function repeatedly to make a list of points y(x(i)), and then plot the list.

 Solve a differential equation

 Use ode called from the solve function for a boundary value problem.

 Define a function with a root that gives the solution to a boundary value problem.

 Use the sum key with a function that also uses the sum key.

 Make a table of partial sums and then extrapolate using a function that does a general

 Estimate the number of primes less than a large number.